 Women, Peace and Security: A Chance for Georgia’s and Ukraine’s Protracted Conflicts?

-- Organizing two public final events in Tbilisi and Kyiv at the end of each workshop, in order to make our discussions accessible to a wider audience
+- We organized two public events in Tbilisi and Kyiv at the end of each workshop, in order to make our discussions accessible to a wider audience

-- Publishing a creative report based on our insights from the workshops and relevant literature.
-The report will be presented at a public launch event in Berlin, distributed among decision makers, activists, journalists and made available for the interested public in Germany, Georgia and Ukraine.
+- We published a report based on our insights from the workshops and relevant literature.
+The report was presented at a public launch event in Berlin on 17th December 2018, and distributed among decision makers, activists, journalists and made available for the interested public in Germany, Georgia and Ukraine.

 Any questions?
 Write us at firstname.lastname@example.org!

 - Sonja Schiffers & Nicola Habersetzer, with contributions by Benedikt Hielscher, Tamar Kapanadze, Yuliia Kaplan, Miriam Mona Müller, Anastasiia Tokunova and input from Julia Kharashvili & Olena Zakharova.
 Women, Peace and Security: A Chance for Georgia’s and Ukraine’s Protracted Conflicts?
 Report, 12/2018.